uviclibraries/nvivo/activities-mac.md

 # Activity: Youth Climate Marches

-1. Creating a project and navigating the workspace{: .label .label-yellow }
+1. Creating a project and navigating the workspace {: .label .label-yellow }
     - Open NVivo and select **Create a New Project**
     - In the dialogue box that opens, save your project as "2019 Youth Climate March News Analysis"
     - Choose where to save your project